ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 without further ceremony, or move it to hold, which would require a new trial and a new evaluation for it to be used again.
 If a trial fails in a business project, the team is advised to think carefully about whether to remove the blip from that implementation to avoid future maintenance concerns.

-In most cases, I find that when a blip trial fails, it fails relatively early on and the engineer leading the project doesn t include the blip in the final delivered implementation.
+In most cases, I find that when a blip trial fails, it fails relatively early on and the engineer leading the project doesn't include the blip in the final delivered implementation.

 ### Boring Technology

  Boring Technology is a phrase coined by Dan McKinley and outlined at ctohb.com/boring.
 The key idea is that your team's job

-is to deliver functionality to support the business, and most of the time that doesn t depend on using fancy new tools.
+is to deliver functionality to support the business, and most of the time that doesn't depend on using fancy new tools.
 In fact, using something that's not boring often has many hidden costs, and only if your team is fully cognizant of those costs and believes the benefits are larger, should the new tool be adopted.
 As Boring Technology describes it, total cost = maintenance costvelocity benefit.
 Some hidden costs to consider:

 Incomplete, inaccurate, or immature documentation